Jason-Tadeusz/Project-1/README.md

 Answer: AAE3F5A29935E6ABCC2C2754D12A9AF0

-12. GCPD reported that common TTPs (Tactics, Techniques, Procedures) for the Po1s0n1vy APT group, if initial compromise fails, is to send a spear phishing email with custom malware attached to their intended target.
+Question 12.
+GCPD reported that common TTPs (Tactics, Techniques, Procedures) for the Po1s0n1vy APT group, if initial compromise fails, is to send a spear phishing email with custom malware attached to their intended target.
 This malware is usually connected to Po1s0n1vys initial attack infrastructure.
 Using research techniques, provide the SHA256 hash of this malware.

 The initial attack infrastructure involves the IP address 23.22.63.114.
 We previously employed VirusTotal to find the domains linked to 23.22.63.114.
 Scrolling further down the page reveals three malware files in the "Communicating files" section.